Mohammed-Beltagy/Dashborad/README.md

 # Dashborad Using [ Pug, SCSS ]

 ## Hello!
-I'm **_Mohammed Beltagy_**
+I'm _Mohammed Beltagy_

-I choosed this project to do because I learned [ Pug, SCSS, Gulp] recently and I see this a suitable implementaion on these skills.
+I choosed this project to do because I has been learned [ Pug, SCSS, Gulp] recently and I see this a suitable implementaion on these skills.

 In this project I has been focused on some specific points to learn:

-- Creating components that will be included on each page without rebuilding it again using [Pug] instead of [react] => In my opinion it will make learning (how to create single page application with [React]) is easier
+- Creating components that will be included on each page without rebuilding it again using [Pug] instead of [react] => In my opinion it will make learning (how to create single page application with [React]) is more easier
 - Creating small framework using sass to make a dry code

 ---